Making it easier to grow your law firm

 The Law Society's Financial Stability Toolkit is a good starting point for improving utilisation, lock-up, and all aspects of the financial health of a firm.

-Glyn Morris, smiling man"Just a few days improvement in lock-up can add up to big sums of cash very quickly.
+Headshot of Glyn Morris"Just a few days improvement in lock-up can add up to big sums of cash very quickly.
 There are many 'easy wins', but the easiest is to final bill quickly and not to wait until a month end comes around."

 Glyn Morris, partner and ex-finance director, Higgs & Sons